yoomlam/camelapp/README.md

 - `list` and `utilities` directories - created by Gradle to demonstrate subprojects
 - `buildSrc` - created by Gradle to demonstrate sharable build configurations

+All the new code is within the `app` directory.
+The other directories are left for learning and experimenting with Gradle.

+Also take a look at the first few commits in this repo.
+They follow the steps documented in `init.log`.

 ### Software Design
 - QP (Queue-Processor(s)) component acts like an internal microservice that modularizes functionalities so that it can be updated and maintained more easily
     - Consists of one *Queue*, which has a globally unique *name* and simply holds items.
 Items can be added to the queue by anything.
 Queue’s contents should be persisted to restore RRD state in case of system failure.
     - A *Processor* processes items from the Queue.
 They are stateless and preferably idempotent.
 A Processor can be implemented in practically any language (Java, Ruby, Python, etc.), as long as it can interface with a [Message Queue](https://en.wikipedia.org/wiki/Message_queue) (in this case, [RabbitMQ](https://en.wikipedia.org/wiki/RabbitMQ) but [Amazon SQS](https://en.wikipedia.org/wiki/Amazon_Simple_Queue_Service) could be used).
 For scalability, a Processor can be replicated to process items from the Queue in parallel — shown as “instance 1” and “instance 2” in the diagram.

 ```mermaid
 flowchart LR